itscodenation/curriculum-15-16/units/11-bootstrap/lessons/1-whatIsBootstrap/README.md

 ### Independent practice ("You do")

 Make your own webpage using Bootstrap.
 Your Webpage will be about four colleges you would like to apply to.
+This page will be called `college.html` and wlll be in your first-bootstrap-site workspace.

 Your page must include the following:

 1. A table with each of the four colleges, the college's location, tuition and desired major.
 2. Below the table is a button for each school that links directly to the college's website.
 3. Text that descibes what the site is about.